loveway/Daily-learning-algorithm/Algorithms/2. Add Two Numbers/add_two_numbers.md

 # 2. Add Two Numbers
 You are given two **non-empty** linked lists representing two non-negative integers.
-The digits are stored in **reverse order** and each of their nodes contain a single digit.
+The digits are stored in **reverse order** and each of their nodes contain **a single digit**.
 Add the two numbers and return it as a linked list.

 You may assume the two numbers do not contain any leading zero, except the number 0 itself.